SEAN: Happy New Year! And yes, I know most of the titles I’m mentioning here go with the OLD year, coming out on 12/31. What do we have?

 ASH: I’ve been enjoying 10 Dance a great deal.
 I’ve liked what I’ve read of Waiting for Spring, too, though I’ve fallen behind.

 MICHELLE: I’m looking forward to both of these!

-MELINDA: I’m incredibly behind on 10 Dance but I really need to catch up!
+MJ: I’m incredibly behind on 10 Dance but I really need to catch up!

 SEAN: Digitally, we get another debut with To Be Next To You (Tonari no Atashi), a Betsufure shoujo title about a girl in love with her neighbor who is horrified one day to find him kissing another woman!
 Maybe she should finally confess?

 MICHELLE: There are a whole bunch of shoujo debuts happening digitally for Kodansha over the next couple of months.
 I approve.